Detailed guides to painful problems, treatments & moresitemap

 Cruel to be kind means that I love you

-Many treatment strategies for pain and injury are based on the idea of forcing adaptation or “toughening up” tissues by stressing them.
+Many treatment strategies for chronic pain and injury are based on the dubious idea of forcing tissues to adapt, and the hope that they can be “toughened up.”
 These are the provocation therapies (my own term).
-They claim to cure with a small dose of damage.
-It’s an emotionally compelling treatment idea.
-It’s everywhere in our culture, an idea that has been expressed many ways:
+They claim to cure with small doses of stress and damage — and sometimes much larger doses.
+It’s an emotionally compelling treatment idea, based on a genuine seed of truth.
+It’s pervasive in our culture, an idea that has been expressed many ways:

 Maybe it’s right, or half right.
 Maybe it’s a cliché for good reason … or maybe that just makes it a terrific engine for placebo.